 Most people buy a business because it is profitable or has valuable assets.
 If your business isn't making money or has more debts than assets, you might have a hard time finding a willing buyer.
 If you can't find a buyer, you might have to negotiate with your creditors and liquidate the business.

-If you're personally liable for business debts, selling the business doesn't eliminate your liability.
+Selling the business doesn't eliminate your liability if you're personally liable for business debts.
 The buyer might agree to pay some or all of the business's debts, but you're still on the hook unless the creditor agrees to release you.
 As a result, the creditor can still come after you if the buyer fails to pay.

-By selling the assets of the business yourself, you can obtain a better price for them than a bankruptcy trustee.
-So, you'll have more money to pay off creditors.
+By selling the business's assets yourself, you can obtain a better price for them than a bankruptcy trustee.
+So you'll have more money to pay off creditors.
 Because you get to keep the excess proceeds after paying off creditors, this option can be an attractive alternative if your business has many assets.

-Liquidating the business gives you the option to settle the debts most important to you, like debts you are personally liable for, first.
-Further, most creditors are happy to negotiate a settlement for less than the full balance of the debt because litigation is expensive, and they don't want to push you into bankruptcy where they might receive even less.
-But the IRS might consider such a settlement a benefit similar to income, so it could result in additional tax liability.
+Liquidating the business lets you settle the debts most important to you, like debts you are personally liable for, first.
+Further, most creditors are happy to negotiate a settlement for less than the full debt balance because litigation is expensive, and they don't want to push you into bankruptcy where they might receive even less.
+However, the IRS might consider such a settlement a benefit similar to income, which could result in additional tax liability.

 Again, if you're personally liable for a business debt, you must pay it off or have the creditor release you from liability.
 Otherwise, the creditor has the right to go after your personal assets if the business assets aren't enough to pay off the debt.